SteinerPascal/plant-twin/README.md

 NEW: Currently it's not possible to call a statehook in the fabs. that's due that they are loaded as normal JSX.Elements and the statehook is like the statehook of the fabloader.
 The fabs will always be loaded twice.
 Then if it's loaded the second time it calls the statehook in the fab component.
 This call will be accounted for in the FABHOLDER and will therefore have a different number of hook calls.
 That's not allowed

 possible solution https://bernieslearnings.com/rendering-a-list-of-lazy-components-in-react/

+## Generals

+### taking td schema from endpoint for mongoose
+With Linked Data, it becomes easy to share data structures for nonsql databases for example mongoose on MongoDB

+## configs on knowledge graph
+-What is the advantage or disadvantage?